ideumi/chippy/ROADMAP.md

 ## Lay of the Land

-ChipLang is a personal, open‑source side‑project.
+ChipLang is a personal, open-source side-project.
 All development is performed and financed by a single maintainer on a volunteer basis.
 The direction, timing, and scope of work are therefore guided by personal interest and availability rather than a formal schedule.
-Users are encouraged to explore the language, but should keep in mind that there is no formal guarantee of long‑term stability, security‑patch prioritisation, backward compatibility or anything actually being correct.
+Users are encouraged to explore the language, but should keep in mind that there is no formal guarantee of long-term stability, security-patch prioritisation, backward compatibility or anything actually being correct.

 ## 1.0.x / Current